 If you are interested in reviewing or receiving a copy of the school's state license/approval or a copy of the school's letter of accreditation, please contact the school director.

-The Campus Crime Report is provided to the each student prior to enrollment.
-The Campus Crime Statistics are updated annually (October).
-If you are interested in reviewing or receiving a copy of the school's Campus Crime Report, please see the school director and/or the Financial Aid Office.
+If you are interested in reviewing or receiving a copy of the school's Campus Crime Report, please see the school director.

 GRIEVANCE POLICY